Designing Privacy-aware Internet of Things Applications: Evaluation

-\textbf{Round 3:} Finally, we gave participants an introduction on the PbD guidelines and how to use them.
-We asked the participants to refine their previous IoT application designs to protects user privacy.
+\textbf{Round 3 (WithPbDGuidelines) -} \textit{IoT applications design with privacy guidelines}: Finally, we gave participants an introduction on the PbD guidelines and how to use them.
+We asked the participants to refine their previous IoT application designs to protect user privacy.
 Similar to the previous round, questions were welcomed.
 We gave the participants 20 minutes to enhance the privacy features of their IoT application designs for the three use cases provided.
-After the revisions were made, we asked the participants to explain their revised designs and how they improve the privacy protection.
+After the revisions were made, we asked the participants to explain their revised designs and how they improve privacy protection.
 Once completed, we collected the IoT application designs produced by the participant.
+Some sample application designs produced by participants are presented in Figure \ref{Figure:sample_designs}.